Interruption of study

 Personal Tutors and Supervisors can also assist students in completing the application form which requires students to state their reasons for applying.
 Colleges and Schools provide information regarding the application process they operate.

-All students requesting an interruption of study should complete a return to study plan with their Personal Tutor or Supervisor.
+All students requesting an interruption of study should complete a return to study plan with their Student Adviser or Supervisor.

 Postgraduate research students should ensure that a clear plan is in place with their supervisors regarding contact arrangements and their return from interruption, which could be a phased return.
 Students in receipt of funding should be encouraged to speak with their funding body to ensure that they are aware of any funding or other implications that may result from taking an interruption of study.

 The University is committed to supporting students who require time away from their studies, where this will assist them in gaining the best possible outcome in their studies, or support their career aspirations.

 Applications will be considered sympathetically and decision makers should consider whether the requested interruption would support successful completion of the student’s programme.

 Where an application is refused, students have the right to request a review of the decision.
 Colleges and Schools responsible for making decisions on applications will advise regarding the process for requesting a review.

 Students on an interruption do not attend classes or undertake assessment, but continue to have access to campus facilities and support services.
 Students on an interruption are still subject to University policies, rules and regulations, including the Code of Student Conduct.
 Schools should ensure that students on an interruption have someone to contact regarding their return to study.

 Schools are expected to make contact with students on an interruption before their scheduled return to study in order to facilitate any support which may be required upon their return.
 Where a School requires evidence of a student’s fitness to return to study (e.g. after a medical-based interruption), the School should specify the type of evidence required, and provide the student with sufficient notice of any evidence requirements prior to the student’s proposed return to study date.